The big day’s finally arrived – time to pick up your new puppy.

 Four puppy lessons to start on day one

-These are Oli’s other top tips for pet parents to build the foundations of training a happy, healthy pup, right from that first day and beyond
+These are Oli’s top tips for helping new pet parents train happy, healthy pups from that first day, and beyond

 Dogs are contextual learners – they learn by doing and experiencing.
-These are some tips, but you can also check out our full puppy house training schedule.
+Here’s some advice for getting started with toilet training - and if you want to go further, check out our full puppy house training schedule.

-Start by taking your puppy outside on the hour every hour.
-When your puppy ‘goes’ give them lots of praise and treats.
-Be sure to do this only when they have succeeded rather than too early or you might disrupt their flow.
+Start by taking your puppy outside on the hour, every hour.
+When your puppy goes to the toilet, give them lots of praise and treats.
+Be sure to do this only when they have succeeded, rather than too early or you might disrupt their flow.

-You will start to notice a pattern of their toilet times.
+You will start to notice a pattern to your puppy’s toilet times.
 Try taking them to the garden to fit in with this pattern.

-Importantly, never tell your dog off when toilet training, this will discourage them from doing their business when you’re around.
+Importantly, never tell your dog off when toilet training since this will discourage them from doing their business when you’re around.
 Like all puppy training, positive reinforcement is best.

 Lesson 2: Discourage jumping